StorjOld/heartbeat/README.md

 The `tag` is a potentially large set of information that matches the particular file that is stored.

 The `state` is a possibly encrypted and signed set of data that represents some of the information about how the tags were generated, and allows verification of the file by the client.
 In a publicly verificable scheme, the state information would not be encrypted, and might not be necessary.
+Additionally, sometimes the state contains state information for generation of the next challenges.

 The `challenge` is a set of data that informs the server how to calculate a proof.
 It is not predictable by the server and therefore the response cannot be predetermined.